Washington, Oregon and California to coordinate reopening of West Coast economies after coronavirus is contained

 “COVID-19 doesn’t follow state or national boundaries,” the governor’s office said in a statement Monday.

-Inslee began closing non-essential businesses in the state on March 16 in an effort to slow the spread of the coronavirus, which causes the COVID-19 disease.
+Inslee began closing some businesses in the state on March 16 in an effort to slow the spread of the coronavirus, which causes the COVID-19 disease.
 The closure was extended to May 4, and many observers believe it could be extended further out of concern that re-opening businesses prematurely could allow a resurgence of the disease, which appears to be leveling off thanks to social distancing and other measures.

 Monday’s announcement offered no new specifics on when shuttered businesses might be allowed to reopen.
 Instead, it said that “in the coming days the governors, their staff and health officials will continue conversations about this regional pact to recovery.”